ghiarishi/Operating-System-From-Scratch/doc/filesystem-working-notes.md

 ## Namespacing

 All kernel-level functions will start with the prefix `fs_`.
-These consist of:

 All user-level functions will start with the prefix `f_`.